 There is always some level of risk in all international travel, but we prepare for that and stay in close contact with our in country liaisons.
-If there is some sort of uprising or issues going on in the area we will be traveling, we will make the determination at that time whether or not it’s safe to go.
+If travel becomes unsafe in the area we will be traveling, we will make the determination at that time whether or not it’s wise to go.

 What’s a typical day in the mission field look like?

 It’s not a vacation!
 Our days are usually very full.
-We are up around7:00 am, eating breakfast by7:30, we have morning devotion as a team, head to our worksites or projects for the day by 9:00 am, break for lunch, continue with our projects and end work by 3:00 or 4:00 pm.
-Dinner at 6:00 pm with team devotion following it and sometimes there is an outreach project in the evening as well.
+We are up around 7:00 am, eating breakfast by 7:30, we have morning devotion as a team, head to our worksites by 9:00 am, break for lunch, continue with our projects and end work between 3:00-4:00 pm, dinner at 6:00 pm with team devotion following.
 It’s up to each team leader to set the schedule for the day based on outreach projects, weather, health of team, and many other factors.

 Can I bring my children?

 Our international trips are open to anyone 18 yrs and older.
 So if your child meets that requirement, great!
 We love to see families serving together.
 If your child is younger than 18, we have two other opportunities for you to serve with them: the Youth Mission trip (open to youth entering 7th grade and older) or the Family Mission trip (open to ages 8 and up accompanied by a parent).

 Can I go on the youth mission with my child?